WHAT WE DO

 Residents of OEW Hope House™ take important next steps in their education with the support of a Master Teacher that customizes their curriculum based upon their needs and assessment scores.

 OEW Hope House™ has an on-site nurse who provides individualized physical and mental health assessments and helps each girl plan steps for improving her overall health.
 From nutrition and fitness coaching, to recreational sports, each survivor is provided the tools to develop a healthy lifestyle.

 Young survivors often arrive with a variety of complex legal questions, concerns and issues that must be addressed.
 OEW Hope House helps survivors access free legal services through partner organizations and firms.

 Residents can apply for a paid, educational fellowship through our Fields of Hope™ program, while participating in a valuable life skills curriculum.

 Created in 2014, Fields of Hope™ (FOH) is an entrepreneurship and empowerment program for girls and young women who have been rescued from sex trafficking and sexual exploitation.

 Survivors in the FOH program are provided paid, educational fellowships to participate in our year-long curriculum focused on professional development and leadership.
 The survivors and Fields of Hope™ support team make a variety of handmade products and sell them online and locally.
 FOH currently operates in Charlotte, NC with plans to expand nationally and internationally.
 Girls are encouraged to DREAM big, have FAITH, and BELIEVE in a future where they have the FREEDOM to achieve all of their goals.

-On Eagles Wings (OEW) seeks to prevent children and youth from falling victim to sex trafficking, offer assistance to those still trapped, and restore those that have survived by offering hope, empowerment, and a brighter future.
+On Eagles Wings (OEW) works to prevent children and youth from falling victim to sex trafficking, offer assistance to those still trapped, and restore survivors by offering hope, healing, and a brighter future.